MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 <!-- Rendering tool: Emulate CSS media feature prefers-reduced-motion: "prefers-reduced-motion: reduced" -->
-## Check whether the page is usable with UI animation turned off (reduced motion)
+## Check that the page is usable with UI animation turned off (reduced motion)

 A webpage should not show animations to a user who turned off animations in the operating system.
 Animations can help the usability of a product, but they can also cause distraction, confusion, or nausea.